 Women and girls with disabilities' experience with education is thus a key factor to consider when examining existing barriers.
 It is important to note that while this section will explore education experiences, there are certainly issues related to 'unschooled' and out of school girls with disabilities.
 While we do not have the space in this piece to explore this dynamic fully, we do want to acknowledge that because of disability-related barriers girls with disabilities may be completely excluded from the formal education process.
 Indeed, in our work with People First, some stakeholders shared that they left school early because their needs were unmet.
 While we review education as a life long process here, and include post-secondary education, it is also important to note that education is a key area in terms of impacts on youth and girls with disabilities.
-As such, while much of the analysis here may be applied to persons with disabilities across the education system, this is a particularly important issue with respect to youth and girls with disabilities, as these experiences are such a significant and foundational part of their lives.
+As such, while much of the analysis here may be applied to persons with disabilities across the education system,

+"For those with intellectual disabilities, 22.5% of children have to go outside their community for schooling, and 30% report segregated schools and classes as their only option." this is a particularly important issue with respect to youth and girls with disabilities, as these experiences are such a significant and foundational part of their lives.
 Indeed as we learned in both our stakeholder interviews and facilitated discussion through our partnership with People First, these early experiences often impact and shape individuals throughout their lives.
 As an example, more than one individual voiced concern that the exclusionary process engrained within many education settings with respect to disability leads to increased social isolation and lower levels of esteem and confidence which can limit opportunities long into adulthood.